 - Are younger than 19 years of age and are receiving long-term aspirin therapy

-- Have certain chronic medical conditions, including asthma, emphysema, heart disease, diabetes, neuromuscular disease, and kidney, liver or blood disease
+- Have certain chronic medical conditions, including lung diseases such as asthma, an airway abnormality, heart disease, diabetes, neurological or neurodevelopmental disease, and kidney, liver or blood disease

 - Have a body mass index (BMI) of 40 or greater

-If you're in one of these groups, your doctor may prescribe an antiviral medication — oseltamivir (Tamiflu) or zanamivir (Relenza) — to reduce the severity and length of your symptoms.
+If you're in one of these groups or you have evidence of severe influenza infection, your doctor may prescribe an antiviral medication — such as oseltamivir (Tamiflu) or zanamivir (Relenza) — to reduce the severity and length of your symptoms.

 - Longo DL, et al., eds.
 Influenza.
 In: Harrison's Principles of Internal Medicine.
 19th ed.
 New York, N.Y.: McGraw-Hill Education; 2015. http://accessmedicine.com.
 Accessed March 1, 2016.

-- Flu symptoms and severity.
-Centers for Disease Control and Prevention. http://www.cdc.gov/flu/consumer/symptoms.htm.
-Accessed March 1, 2016.
+- Flu symptoms and complications.
+Centers for Disease Control and Prevention. https://www.cdc.gov/flu/consumer/symptoms.htm.
+Accessed March 26, 2019.